IdentityServer/IdentityServer4/docs/topics/federation_gateway.rst

 Federation Gateway
 ==================

 A common architecture is the so-called federation gateway.
-In this approach IdentityServer itself does not store user credentials (or migt not even have a UI at all) but rather acts as a gateway to one or more external identity providers.
+In this approach IdentityServer itself does not store user credentials (or might not even have a UI at all) but rather acts as a gateway to one or more external identity providers.

 .. image:: images/federation_gateway.png